miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 By the way, it will be very cool if you immediately hit a woman with cultural troubles her home country.
-German need good feed, Frenchwoman - drink and dance, spanish woman - drink, dance and sing "And I am a fish, I am a fish!"
+German need good feed, french woman - drink and dance, spanish woman - drink, dance and sing "And I am a fish, I am a fish!"
 Jew ... well speaking abstractly, one needs to be with her